 History of Indian National Flag

-The Indian national flag, represents India's long struggle for freedom is a national treasure.
+The Indian national flag represents India's long struggle for freedom and is a national treasure.
 It signifies the status of India as an independent republic.
-The Indian National Flag came into being in its present form at the meeting of Constitutional Assembly on 22nd July 1947.
-Since then it has first served as the National Flag of the Dominion of India from 15 August 1947 to 26 January 1950 and thereafter as the national flag of the Republic of India.
+The flag came into being in its present form at the meeting of Constitutional Assembly on 22 July 1947.
+Since then it has served as the National Flag of the Dominion of India from 15 August 1947 to 26 January 1950 and, thereafter, as the national flag of the Republic of India.
 The Indian National Flag was designed by Pingali Venkayya and contains three equal strips of saffron, white and green.
-The ratio of its width to its length is two is to three.

-1906: After Sister Nivedita's flag another flag was designed in 1906.
-It was a tricolor flag with three equal strips of blue (top), yellow (middle) and red (lower).
+1906: After Sister Nivedita's flag, another flag was designed in 1906.
+It was a tricolour flag with three equal strips of blue (top), yellow (middle) and red (lower).
 In this flag the blue strip had eight stars of slightly different shapes.
-The red strip had two symbols, first one was of sun and the other one contained a star and a crescent, near the fly.
-The yellow strip had 'Vande Mataram' written on it in Devnagiri script
+The red strip had two symbols, one of sun and the other of a star and a crescent.
+The yellow strip had 'Vande Mataram' written on it in Devnagiri script.

-In 1906 another version of this flag was created.
+In the same year another version of this flag was created.
 It was also tricolour but its colours were different.
 It had orange, yellow and green and came to be known as 'Calcutta flag' or 'Lotus flag', as it had eight half opened lotuses on it.
 It is believed to be designed by Sachindra Prasad Bose and Sukumar Mitra.
-It was unfurled on 7th August 1906 at Parsi Bagan Square, Kolkata.
+It was unfurled on 7 August 1906 at Parsi Bagan Square, Kolkata.
 It was a "boycott day" against the partition of Bengal and Sir Surendranath Banerjee hoisted this flag to mark the unity of India.

-1921: As Mahatma Gandhi wanted all the communities of India to be represented in the flag of tha nation, so a new flag was designed.
-This flag had three colors.
-At the top was white then green and at the bottom was red color.
-In this flag the colour white symbolized minority communities of India, green was for the Muslims and the red one was for the Hindu and Sikh communities.
-The 'Charkha' was drawn across all the bands symbolizing the unification of these communities.
+1921: As Mahatma Gandhi wanted all the communities of India to be represented in the flag of the nation, a new flag was designed.
+This flag had three colours.
+At the top was white then green and at the bottom was red colour.
+In this flag the colour white symbolised minority communities of India, green was for the Muslims and the red one was for the Hindu and Sikh communities.
+The 'Charkha' was drawn across all the bands symbolising the unification of these communities.
 The pattern of this flag was based on the flag of Ireland, another nation which was struggling to get its independence from the rule of Britain.
-Although the Congress Committee did not adopt it as its official flag but it was widely used as a symbol of nationality in India' freedom struggle.
+Although the Congress Committee did not adopted it as its official flag but it was widely used as a symbol of nationality in India's freedom struggle.

 1931: Some people were not at all happy with the communal interpretation of the flag.
-Keeping all this in view a new flag was designed which replaced the red with ochre.
-This color signified combined spirit of both the religions as saffron was the color of Hindu yogis as well as Muslim darvesh.
-But the Sikh community also demanded a separate representation in the flag or the complete abandonment of religious colors.
+Keeping all this in view, a new flag was designed which replaced red with ochre.
+This colour signified combined spirit of both the religions as saffron was the colour of Hindu yogis as well as Muslim darvesh.
+But the Sikh community also demanded a separate representation in the flag or the complete abandonment of religious colours.
 This resulted in another flag by Pingali Venkayya.
-This new flag had three colors.
+This new flag had three colours.
 Saffron was at the top followed by white in the middle and green being the lowermost.
-The 'Charkha' was at the center of white color.
+The 'Charkha' was at the center of white colour.
 This flag was passed at the meeting of Congress Committee in 1931 and was adopted as the official flag of the Committee.

-British India Flag 1858-1947:This flag of British India was introduced in 1858, whose design was based on western heraldic standards, were similar to flags of other British colonies, including Canada and Australia.
+British India Flag 1858-1947:This flag introduced by British India in 1858, whose design was based on western heraldic standards, was similar to flags of other British colonies, including Canada and Australia.
 The blue banner included the Union Flag in the upper-left quadrant and a Star of India capped by the royal crown in the middle of the right half.

-Manufacturing There is a committee which sets standards for the manufacturing of the flag.
-It also lays out rules regarding hoisting of Indian flag.
-This committee is known as 'Bureaue of Indian Standards (BIS)'.
-It specifies the cloth, dye, color, thread count and each and every thing about the flag.
+Manufacturing: The 'Bureaue of Indian Standards (BIS)' sets standards for the manufacturing of the flag.
+It specifies the cloth, dye, colour, thread count and each and every thing about the flag, besides laying out rules regarding its hoisting.
 The Indian flag can only be made up of 'Khadi'.
 It is made up of two types of khadi one for its main part and the other one for the cloth which holds flag to the staff.